igdesign/igdesign.github.io/inside-golf.md

 + 71% are considering a club purchase in the next year
 + 72% play twice or more a week
 + 59% play the majority of their golf at multiple courses
-+ 98% are planning some form of golf vacation in 2012
++ 98% are planning some form of golf vacation this year
 + 89% choose hotels or resorts for accommodations during golf vacations
 + Over 25% of non-club members plan to join within 3 years